andrew-duckworth/2D-Platformer/documentation/Retros.md

 ### Cons

-- Samll tech issues due to lack of knowledge with the tech
+- Small tech issues due to lack of knowledge with the tech

 ---